 Prepare to Protect, Serve, and Respond

-Homeland security and emergency management focuses on protecting the homeland and responding to – and recovering from – man-made and natural disasters.
+Homeland security and emergency management focuses on protecting the country and responding to – and recovering from – man-made and natural disasters.
 Our program is extraordinarily unique because it combines two important areas of study into one.
 This model is what employers are looking for.